Skip to content

 • are 16 years old or over

-• have permission - or do not need permission - to enter or stay in the UK, Channel Islands or Isle of Man and you're a
+• have permission (or do not need permission) to enter or stay in the UK, Channel Islands or Isle of Man

 Voting as an EU citizen

-From May 2024, the only EU citizens that can register to vote in the UK are:
+From May 2024, only some EU citizens can register to vote in the UK.

 • Denmark